Leísmo: Theoretical basis

 The general tendency to use indirect objects for people is intensified when the impersonal se is used instead of a real subject.
 This is to avoid the misinterpretation of the se as being an indirect object pronoun.
 Hence some speakers say se le lee mucho "people read him/her a lot" if "se" means "people" and "le" means "him/her", and reserve se lo/la lee mucho "he/she reads it a lot for him/her" for sentences in which the "se" is not impersonal.

 Usage in practice

-All of the theoretical reasons for using le/les detailed above actually influence the way Spanish speakers use these pronouns, and this has been demonstrated by various surveys and investigations.
+All of the theoretical reasons for using le/les detailed above actually influence the way Spanish speakers use these pronouns.
 Not all usage of direct-object le/les is dialectal, however.
 In some cases, it is universal across the educated Spanish-speaking world.

 Let us first look at dialectal extremes.
 There is leísmo (covered under point a above) motivated by the tendency towards masculine e in uneducated Madrid speech.
 This actually used to be quite standard, and the Real Academia only stopped endorsing it in the 1850s.
 We therefore find in old texts: